kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 ==============

 Auxiliary modules are scripts that run concurrently with malware analysis, this file defines their options.
-Please see latest version here
+Please see the latest version here
 .. _ `auxiliary.conf`: https://github.com/kevoreilly/CAPEv2/blob/master/conf/auxiliary.conf